 To keep in mind when publishing

-Keep in mind that:
+Keep in mind to:

 - Read the agreement you are given by the publisher closely before signing.
-It specifies what rights you transfer to the publisher.

 Creative Commons licenses

 If you want to be able to share your text, you can assign a Creative Commons license (CC licens) to it.
 Remember to do this when you submit your manuscript, or, at the latest, before you sign an agreement with a publisher.
 Creative Commons supply different degrees of licenses that specify in what ways others are allowed to use your work.
 The license clearly states which rights and restrictions apply.
 A CC license can only be used on copyrighted material.
 One of the basic requirements is that you must always acknowledge the author.